MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/hp-ux-stromasys-charon-par-content.md

 ### Workflow

 Charon-PAR runs on Azure, emulating the PA-RISC systems for HP-UX.
 On this virtual system (Azure virtual machines), you install the Charon host operating system (Linux), the Charon emulator software, and your legacy operating system (HP-UX) and the associated applications.
-It's as though you're using the original hardware.
-This configuration enables an HP-UX workload or application to run unchanged in an emulation environment on a VM in Azure.
+The configuration enables an HP-UX workload or application to run unchanged in an emulation environment on a VM in Azure.
+The virtual system behaves as though you're using the original hardware.

 1. The Charon-PAR software runs on Linux Azure VMs because Charon-PAR requires a Linux host.
 Charon-PAR emulates the PA-RISC processor architecture.
 The HP-UX workloads run on these emulated PA-RISC systems.
 1. The HP-UX workloads can reside on the solid-state drive (SSD) managed disk of the host Azure VM.